-Unless of course you were Italian.
-The first time that the barbecue was lit, (no gas barbecue was in sight at the time) I remember my mother-in-law would use the stem pruning from the vineyard, light them up, put a grill over them, cut the day old bread, usually the bread she made weekly, and toast it to perfection.
+The first time the barbecue was lit, (no gas barbecue was in sight at the time) I remember my mother-in-law would use the stem prunings from the vineyard.
+She would light them up, put a grill over them, cut the day old Italian crusty bread (which is the best bread for bruschetta), usually it was her homemade bread, and toast it to perfection.

 A couple of ripe but firm tomatoes and one or two a little on the green side, which the Italian loves.
 Of course don’t forget some green onions, celery, fresh basil and Italian parsley from the garden, then toss them together in a bowl with olive oil and salt.

 A little drizzle of Balsamic Glaze doesn’t hurt either, but if you can’t find the glaze, regular Balsamic works just fine too.
 How can something so simple be so delicious?